-In cooperation with the Doping Authority, Radboud University Nijmegen is conducting a two-year study of the effect of ethical training on anti-doping attitudes among up-and-coming athletes.
+In cooperation with the Doping Authority, Radboud University Nijmegen conducted a two-year study of the effect of ethical training on anti-doping attitudes among up-and-coming athletes.
 This study was launched officially on 1 April 2016.
 A pilot project was conducted among up and coming athletes in 2016, the first steps were taken towards the development of the interventions and athletes were recruited for the study.
 The actual study began in 2017.
 The project was completed in late June 2018.

 WADA – ADO Symposium